gax1985/NSCC/NSCC/Cyber Crime Survey/Sept 7th - Cyber Crime Survey.md

 ###### Amateurs

-	Hackers (malicious and non-malicious) (example : Rodreigez. when he was caught, he was having a party and standing at the top of the stairs and was complaining that his fingers were sore from counting money.
+	Hackers (malicious and non-malicious) (example : Rodriguez. when he was caught, he was having a party and standing at the top of the stairs and was complaining that his fingers were sore from counting money.
 He hacked TJMax.
 They get caught because they are obnoxious, and like to announce it)

 ###### Crackers :